scrum2b/redmine_daily_status/README.md

 * a small project team of size 2-5 or may be more, where team lead does send daily status email to product manager or other seniors
 * and then it requires to maintain those emails archived in inbox
 * this daily status can be useful to compile monthly reports or similar use case
-* each one receiving this daily status email needs to save those emails if found important to him or her
+* each one receiving this daily status email needs to save it if found important to him or her
-* team using redmine needs a solution here not to consume inbox of everyone involved
+* team using redmine needed a solution here not to consume inbox of everyone involved
 * all material w.r.t. project tracking should be maintained by one tool
 * hence we decided to develop this simple plugin for us
 * one might find this specific to a particular use case, and it is